scassidy25/getrubix-blogs/ninjas-cloud-pcs-and-security.md

 ---
 author: steve@getrubix.com
 date: Fri, 13 Jun 2025 02:21:19 +0000
-description: 'I almost made a comment about not realizing we’re in the middle of June, but then I remembered I don’t like folksy sayings about how time passes.
-What matters is there’s a lot going on.Some folks have reached out to me and apparently didn’t see this week’s videos'
+description: '"I almost made a comment about not realizing we’re in the middle of June, but then I remembered I don’t like folksy sayings about how time passes.
+What matters is there’s a lot going on.Some folks have reached out to me and apparently didn’t see this week’s videos"'
 slug: ninjas-cloud-pcs-and-security
 thumbnail: https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/thumbnails/ninjas-cloud-pcs-and-security_thumbnail.jpg
 title: Ninjas Cloud PCs and Security